Roy Rosenzweig Center for History and New Media: Scholarly communication

 In 1999, American Quarterly collaborated with the American Studies Crossroads Project and the center to organize an experiment in hypertext publishing.
 Four essays, covering such diverse topics as photos, as legal evidence, the Spanish–American War in film, early comic strips, and Arnold Schwarzenegger, offer contrasting approaches to using digital media for scholarly presentations.
 Other early experiments in digital publishing include Imaging the French Revolution, a series of essays analyzing images of crowds in the French Revolution and Interpreting the Declaration of Independence by Translation, a roundtable of historians brought together to discuss the translation and reception of the Declaration of Independence in Japan, Mexico, Russia, China, Poland, Italy, Germany, Spain, and Israel.

 In 2009, the center began to focus more on scholarly communication and community-building projects.
 Particularly notable projects from this era of the center included the NEH-funded One Week One Tool Summer Institutes; NEH-funded Doing Digital History workshops for mid-career American historians; the Mellon-funded THATCamp unconferences; and the Sloan-funded PressForward, a WordPress plugin for online scholarly communication.
 The PressForward project, in particular, led to the establishment of several experimental publications including The Journal of Digital Humanities, which ran from 2011 to 2014, and Digital Humanities Now, which ran from 2009 to 2021.

 In 2017, the center held a Mellon-funded workshop to explore the role of argument in digital history scholarship.
 It subsequently published a whitepaper, "Argument and Digital History" and ran a panel on it at the American Historical Association Annual Meeting.

 Public history

 Many of the center's projects are public history projects with an explicit focus on broad, public audiences.

-After Rosenzweig's death, Tom Scheinfeldt finished the creation of Gulag: Many Days, Many Lives, a web-based exhibit funded by NEH and developed in collaboration with the Gulag Museum in Perm, Russia, that provides a multifaceted consideration of the human struggle for survival in the Gulag, the brutal and often lethal Soviet system of forced labor concentration camps.
+After Rosenzweig's death, Tom Scheinfeldt finished the creation of Gulag: Many Days, Many Lives, a web-based exhibit funded by NEH and developed in collaboration with the Gulag Museum in Perm, Russia, that provides "an in-depth look into the life in the Gulag" via documentaries and witness accounts.

 Another high profile public project is Sheila Brennan and Sharon Leon's Histories of the National Mall, a website optimized for mobile viewing that allows visitors to the National Mall to view its history onsite.
 The website won the National Council on Public History's award for outstanding public history projects in 2015.

 Hosted at the center until 2017, History News Network features articles, placing current events in historical perspective, written by historians of all political persuasions.